DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-UK-trainees.md

 You will not need to pay an agent or any other third party to complete your application.
 If you have had a message asking you to apply or contact someone about the IRP, treat it carefully as it could be a scam.
 [Find out what to do about suspicious messages](https://www.gov.uk/report-suspicious-emails-websites-phishing).

+#### Contact us

+For general enquiries about the IRP, please email us at teach.inengland@education.gov.uk.

 ### Bursaries and scholarships for physics and languages

 Bursaries and scholarships are cash sums from the UK government that you do not have to pay back.
 Bear in mind that: